 This ATV has an automatic transmission for smooth shifting and easy riding.
 Your young riders won’t have to worry about learning to switch gears with a clutch just yet.

 This quad for kids comes with pretty beefy tires.
 The front and rear 14.5 x 7-6 knobby tires offer excellent traction while adding ground clearance, making this a great off-road four-wheeler.

 You’ll find this comes with a wireless remote kill switch on the right side of the handlebar.
 You can cut off the engine from up to 21 yards away.
 This is perfect for parents who worry about their children riding off-road vehicles for the first time.

 Another great feature of these kids’ ATVs is the speed control, also found on the right side of the handlebar.
 You can limit the speed to as low as 3 miles per hour and then increase the speed as your child gets more comfortable with their four-wheeler.
 It also has a foot brake so your child doesn’t need to rely on the handlebar for stopping capabilities.

 Parents say X-PRO 110cc ATV is a great buy for their kids.
 It’s built with quality materials and is fun.
 Definitely a great value for the price.
-My neighbors have this for their son, and he rides it all over the place.
-It’s great fun and good for getting your kid outside for some fresh air.

 #2: TaoTao ATV TForce 110cc (Best Premium)